-Black Lives Matter Global Network Foundation (BLM Global Network Foundation) is the national, organizing chapter of a network of 16 local Black Lives Matters chapters.
-It is the primary organizational outgrowth of the more decentralized Black Lives Matter movement.
+Black Lives Matter Global Network Foundation (BLM Global Network Foundation) is the primary organizational outgrowth of the more decentralized Black Lives Matter movement.
 According to an Associated Press report from February 2021, BLM Global Network Foundation was granted tax-exempt status by the IRS in December 2020.
-Prior to that, it was a fiscally-sponsored project first of Thousand Currents, and later of the Tides Center, a subsidiary entity of the Tides Foundation, a major left-of-center donor-advised fund.
+Prior to that, it was a fiscally-sponsored project first of Thousand Currents, and later of the Tides Center, an affiliate of the Tides Foundation, a major left-of-center donor-advised fund.
 BLM Global Network Foundation is affiliated with the Black Lives Matter PAC and with Black Lives Matter Grassroots.

 Mission and Activities